ale7714/viam-telegraf-sensor/README.md

 ## Local Development

-To use the `filtered_camera` module, clone this repository to your machine’s computer, navigate to the `module` directory, and run:
+To use the `viam-telegraf-sensor` module, clone this repository to your machine’s computer, navigate to the `module` directory, and run:

 ```go